 Most RPGs often only provide save points right before major boss fights, so if you see one, be prepared to use it.

-In the sequel, the room before the final boss not only comes with the aforementioned Save Block and Health Block, but also 1 of each of the best healing items in the game.
+In The Thousand-Year Door, the room before the final boss not only comes with the aforementioned Save Block and Health Block, but also 1 of each of the best healing items in the game.
 Both of which you probably might need.

 Final Fantasy kinda has this, since you can use tents at save points, and there is usually a save point right before each boss.
 This practice started with Final Fantasy IV, however.
 Programming limitations kept save points from being used in the NES games, and to this day, Final Fantasy III is the only game whose remakes still don't let you save right before a boss.
 Screw up or find an unwinnable battle in the Dark World?
 Enjoy climbing the Syrcus Tower from the ground floor again!